jupyter/nbgrader/nbgrader/docs/source/user_guide/philosophy.rst

 Configuration files
 ~~~~~~~~~~~~~~~~~~~

-You may need a configuration file as you are using nbgrader to customize
+To customize nbgrader's behavior, you can set configuration options in the
-nbgrader's behavior.
-If you are using nbgrader with :doc:`JupyterHub
+``nbgrader_config.py`` file.
+In particular, if you are using nbgrader with
-</configuration/jupyterhub_config>`, you will at minimum need to set the course
+:doc:`JupyterHub </configuration/jupyterhub_config>`, you must set the
-id in the configuration file.
-A basic config file would live at
+course id in the nbgrader configuration file.
+A basic nbgrader config file
-``{course_directory}/nbgrader_config.py`` and might look like:
+would live at ``{course_directory}/nbgrader_config.py`` and might look like:

 ::